-Adobong itlog is a very easy meal to prepare, with savory and tangy flavor!
+Adobong itlog or hard-boiled Egg adobo is made by cooking hard boiled egg in a sauce made by eggplants, onion, garlic, soy sauce, oyster sauce, vinegar, sugar and pepper.
+It is an easy Filipino dish to prepare, with savoury and tangy flavour and hearty comfort food that’s perfect with steamed rice!
 Anything can be made into an adobo dish once you have the ingredients for the adobo sauce.
 Have fun with your favorite adobo without spending too much!
 Try adobong egg and eggplant instead!

 Itlog na Adobo?